iMovR TopView Dual Monitor Arm Review

 iMovR’s TopView family also includes the TopView Max, though the closest comparisons would be to iMovR’s other dual-display monitors because the TopView Max is a single-display arm designed around its massive 42-lb weight capacity.

-While iMovR has monitor arms that are cheaper (ZipView Dual), have a taller maximum height (Compass Dual), allow for single-handle movement of both displays (ZipView Unison) or non-arcing, straight up-down movement with nifty Bang & Olufsenesque styling (Trace Dual) the TopView Dual is known for its versatility when independently adjusting two large monitors.
+While iMovR has monitor arms that are cheaper (ZipView Dual), have a taller maximum height (Compass Dual), allow for single-handle movement of both displays (ZipView Unison) or non-arcing, straight up-down movement with and massive lift capacity for up to six monitors (EMMA Electric Monitor Arm) the TopView Dual is known for its versatility when independently adjusting two large monitors.

 This is an iMovR product through and through—everything about it is easy to understand and use, and its quality is apparent the moment you experience the smooth gas piston counterbalance-assisted adjustment of the TopView Dual arm.

 In the realm of monitor arms, the first thing to consider is the internal workings of the counterbalance lift, which you can read all about in our primer on Gas Cylinder versus Spring Coil Lift Mechanisms in Monitor Arms.